threader/PC-Tuning/docs/physical-setup.md

 - Disable [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management) & any other power saving features you can locate in BIOS.

 - Disable unnecessary devices such as the Wireless LAN Controller, Bluetooth, unused USB controllers & unused PCI ports.
+They saturate interrupt request lines which can be viewed with ``msinfo32`` in the ``Hardware Resources > IRQs`` section.

 - Configure fan curves or set a static fan speed for the CPU & case fans.
 I personally set all fans to a reasonably high, constant, noise-acceptable speed.